 How to Write a book and Self Publish in 3 months

-I know it’s quite a statement but I am not exaggerating I co-authored a book with Emma Bradley, we edited and self-published in 3 months.
+I know it’s quite a statement but I am not exaggerating I co-authored a book with Emma Bradley!
+Here is how we wrote, edited and self published in just 3 months!

 The SHOMO Awards Sept 2016

 Back in September 2016 I attended the annual UK Money Blogger Awards, exciting times as I was nominated for a few awards.
 I met fellow blogger Emma Bradley there and we got on like a house on fire in the social bits.
 Part of the day was a big discussion on blogger rates of pay, Emma was on the expert panel and I was a rather vocal member of the audience.
 Quite a discussion transpired with many a differing view in the audience and the words were uttered ‘someone should write a book about this’.
 The idea was sparked.
 The very following day Emma messaged me and asked ‘did I want to write a book?’.
 It took me about 30 seconds to respond back with a big fat YES.

 We met soon afterwards for a ‘bashing heads, go-no go’ planning session.
 In the meantime, we did our research.
 I spoke to Tom Church of the website Latestdeals and to Di Coke of SuperLuckyme who had both written books, to ascertain the commercials and process.
 They were most helpful with time and information and helped to make the go, no go decision.

 We came up with 18 chapters and picked the ones we were most comfortable with writing, taking 9 each.
 I worked on a time plan and the commercials.
 At this point it was late Sept and we wanted to have the book out by 1st Dec for the Christmas sales period.
 It was going to be tough and mucho work but we knew we could do it.